Dinger's Aviation Pages

 Max Speed: 218 mph (351 kph), expected to cruise around 180 mph (290 kph).
 Higher maximum and cruising speeds were advertised in Cunliffe-Owen's trade adverts.

 Ceiling: About 20,000 ft (6,096 metres).
-Being unpressurised it could not have operated as a normal passenger aircraft at such heights.
+Being unpressurised it could not have operated as a normal passenger aircraft at such heights unless the passengers were issued with oxygen bottles and were happy to experience the considerable discomfort experienced flying at such altitude without pressurisation.

 Crew of two (pilot and co-pilot).
 Passenger capacity 20 (the prototype was fitted out for only 15 passengers in luxurious armchair seats made by the